-Request more information about programs at Southern Union State Community College by clicking on the links below:
+Get more information about Southern Union State Community College by clicking links below:

 Southern Union State Community College, located in Wadley, Alabama, was formed in 1993 through the merger of Southern Union State Junior College and Opelika State Technical College.
 The two schools each had a tradition of excellence and quality that they brought to the new school through merger, as well as the use of three campuses, located in Wadley, Opelika, and Valley, that serve eight counties in east central Alabama and focus on providing transfer, vocational and allied health education.
 The school is dedicated to providing excellent education and opportunity to its students in the tradition of its predecessor schools, maintaining a high standard conducive to growth and success.

 Southern Union State Community College offers a variety of programs across its campuses that allows students to choose the one that best suits their career or academic goals.
 Career training programs are typically offered in high demand fields, often reflective of community needs.
 Individuals enrolled in a career or allied health program will be trained in the skills and abilities required to operate as a professional in their field of study.
 Programs take between one and two years to complete, resulting in an associate degree or certificate and allowing for the immediate pursuit of employment at the entry level.

 Academic transfer programs fulfill the freshman and sophomore years of a four year education, followed by applying to a four year institution to complete the final two years of their bachelor's degree.
 Individuals seeking transfer to a public Alabama institution will find that the process will be made easier through agreements in place with the school that allow for transfer acceptance based on the student meeting academic prerequisites.
 Individuals pursuing transfer to out of state or private schools will find that requirements typically vary by school.
 As such it is recommended students meet with an academic advisor to plan for and best determine what curriculum will meet the requirements for transfer to one's desired school or schools.